quickwit-oss/quickwit/docs/getting-started/quickstart.md

         },
         {
             "name": "url",
-            "type": "text"
+            "type": "text",
+            "indexing": false
         }
     ]
 }
 ```

-Now we can create the index:
+Now we can create the index with the command:

 ```
-quickwit-cli new --index-uri file:///your-path-to-your-index/wikipedia --doc-mapper-config-path ./wikipedia_doc_mapper.json
+quickwit new --index-uri file:///your-path-to-your-index/wikipedia --index-config-path ./wikipedia_index_config.json
 ```

-The following commands assume bash, which will replace pwd with the current directory.
-If you use another shell you need to adjust the replacement (remove $ in fish shell) or replace the uri with an absolute path.

-E.g. to create it in the current directory with bash, you can use
+or the following one if you can use `pwd` to create it in your current directory:

 ```
-quickwit-cli new --index-uri file://$(pwd)/wikipedia --doc-mapper-config-path ./wikipedia_doc_mapper.json
+quickwit new --index-uri file:///$(pwd)/wikipedia --index-config-path ./wikipedia_index_config.json
 ```

 Check that an empty directory `/your-path-to-your-index/wikipedia` has been created, Quickwit will write index files here and a `quickwit.json` which contains the [index metadata](../overview/architecture.md#index-metadata).
 You're now ready to fill the index.

 ## Let's add some documents

 Currently `quickwit-cli` can index new line delimited json [ndjson](http://ndjson.org/) datasets.
-Let's download [a bunch (10 000) of wikipedia articles](http://fulmicoton.com/tantivy-files/wiki-articles-1000.json) in [ndjson](http://ndjson.org/) format and index it.
+Let's download [a bunch of wikipedia articles (10 000)](https://quickwit-datasets-public.s3.amazonaws.com/wiki-articles-10000.json) in [ndjson](http://ndjson.org/) format and index it.

 ```
-# Download the first 1000 wikipedia articles in ndjson format.
+# Download the first 10000 wikipedia articles in ndjson format.
-curl -o -L wiki-articles-1000.json http://fulmicoton.com/tantivy-files/wiki-articles-1000.json
+curl -o -L wiki-articles-10000.json https://quickwit-datasets-public.s3.amazonaws.com/wiki-articles-10000.json
-quickwit-cli index --index-uri file:///$(pwd)/wikipedia --input-path wiki-articles-1000.json
+quickwit-cli index --index-uri file:///$(pwd)/wikipedia --input-path wiki-articles-10000.json
 ```

 Wait a few seconds and check if it worked by using `search` command:

 ```
-quickwit-cli search --index-uri file:///$(pwd)/wikipedia --query "barack AND obama"
+quickwit search --index-uri file:///$(pwd)/wikipedia --query "barack AND obama"
 ```

 It should return 10 hits.
 Now you're ready to serve.